USEPA/IntraCMS/README.md

 -   Open the application and create a new connection to the database server.
 -   Expand the Objects section, then right click on Databases and select to Add a New Database.

-### SQLite DB Browser

--   Download and install the latest version of SQLite DB Browser - <https://sqlitebrowser.org/dl/>.
--   This tool allows you to execute queries to add, edit and delete data tables in your SQLite database.

 ### IIS Express